 With Thousand Hills beef, you have a long shelf life once thawed.
-Sealed steaks are good for over 40 days at refrigeration temperatures.
-Ground beef will last over 20 days once thawed and unopened.
+Sealed steaks are good for approximately 20 days at refrigeration temperatures.
+Ground beef will also last over 20 days once thawed and unopened.

 Right now you can order your choice of: